 The New York Times reported that Joseph Beecham was the third richest man in England by 1909, with a fortune valued at US$130 million.
-Joseph Beecham was knighted in 1912, in recognition of his philanthropic work.
+Beecham received a knighthood in recognition of his philanthropic work in 1912.

 Over 450 million Beecham pills were sold worldwide in 1913.
 The annual advertising budget amounted to $5 million, and Beecham was one of the most extensive newspaper advertisers in the world.

 Before his death, Sir Joseph Beecham handed the American business to his son, Henry Beecham (1888 – 1947).

-Sir Joseph Beecham died in 1916, and had an estate valued at £1.5 million.
-The British business was passed to his two sons, Henry and Thomas Beecham (1879 – 1961).
+Sir Joseph Beecham died in 1916, with an estate valued at £1.5 million.
+The British business was passed to his two sons, Henry Beecham and Thomas Beecham (1879 – 1961).

 Philip Hill and public offering

-Philip Hill (1873 – 1944) acquired the business, largely from Thomas Beecham, for £2.8 million in 1924.
+Philip Ernest Hill (1873 – 1944) acquired the business, largely from Thomas Beecham, for £2.8 million in 1924.

 Hill was a skilled entrepreneur, and established a new laboratory.
 The aspirin-based Beecham’s Cold & Flu powder was introduced in 1926 as the company’s first pharmaceutical product.

 The Veno Drug Company of Manchester, a manufacturer of cough syrup, was acquired in 1928.